Dr. Probe - frozen-lattice variation procedure

 reducing the structure factors due to the deviations from the ideal crystal structure symmetry.

-This approximation diregards any type of incoherent and diffuse scattering power.
+This approximation disregards any type of incoherent and diffuse scattering power.

 The respective loss in the inelastic scattering channel is

 usually registered by an absorptive form factor.
-With additional computational effort it is also
+For thin samples is also

 possible to include the contribution of TDS in such a calculation .